Exponential optimization of adiabatic quantum-state preparation

 In quantum simulations on NISQ devices, one of the most pressing targets is the efficient generation of a desired quantum state of a given model Hamiltonian on a quantum register, which is essential, e.g., to directly compute expectation values of the observables under study.
 This is the focus of the present work.
 We define $H_1$ as the target Hamiltonian, properly mapped on a quantum computer, and denote with $\{ |\Omega_n(1)\rangle \}$ the set of its eigenstates.
 Using a sequence of single- and two-qubit gates \cite{nielsen00}, a unitary operator $U_n$ acting on a register of $L$ qubits such that $|\Omega_n(1)\rangle= U_n|0\rangle^{\otimes L}$ may always be found, and the number of gates required to exactly implement $U_n$ scales exponentially with $L$, i.e., with the size of the system.
 Currently, the noisy character of state-of-the art qubits and quantum gates available in NISQ devices limits the number of operations that can be reliably executed on actual hardware.
 Hence, significant effort has been devoted to propose efficient algorithms allowing to obtain a well approximated $U_n$ within limited quantum computing resources.
 For state preparation, variational quantum eigensolvers have been proposed as a valid solution, consisting of hybrid quantum/classical algorithms in which quantum circuits with parametrized operations are classically optimized to achieve the desired state \cite{peruzzo2014variational,McClean2016vqa_theory,moll2018optimization,anand2022quantum}.
 Despite their usefulness for simple models, a general strategy to define such circuits for arbitrary systems is still not available; moreover, they may involve demanding classical optimizations in high-dimensional spaces \cite{McLean2018_barren}.
 An alternative approach has been recently proposed \cite{motta2020nphys}, based on imaginary time evolution, which might prove more effective than variational eigensolvers on NISQ devices, despite its intrinsic limitations in the preparation of quantum states with long correlation lengths.

-Here we take a different route, by applying the Adiabatic Thermalization (AT) \cite{born1928beweis} to show that any eigenstate of a target Hamiltonian can be generated, in principle, with high fidelity and limited quantum computing resources.
-The key idea is to start from a Hamiltonian $H_0$, different from $H_1$, whose eigenstates are analytically known and trivial to prepare on a quantum register.
+In this work, we provide an original strategy to apply well-established methods developed in the context of Adiabatic Preparation (AP) \cite{born1928beweis} as a viable approach allowing to \textit{practically} achieve exponential advantage in quantum state preparation on quantum hardware.
+The latter allow to generate \emph{any} eigenstate of a given Hamiltonian, in the following referenced as the target Hamiltonian $H_1$, with high fidelity.
+Specifically, the key idea is to start from a Hamiltonian $H_0$, different from $H_1$, whose eigenstates are analytically known and trivial to prepare on a quantum register.
 Then, its $n$-th eigenstate $|\Omega_n(0)\rangle$ is evolved in time from $t=0$ to $t = \tau$, according to the auxiliary Hamiltonian

 which is parametrized in terms of a dimensionless variable $s \in [0,1]$.
 Essentially, $H\left( s\right)$ interpolates between $H_0$ and $H_1$ through the time-dependent holomorphic function $f(s)$ such that $f(0) = 0$ and $f(1)=1$.
-In what follows we denote the time evolution operator associated with $H(s)$ in the time interval $[0,\tau]$ as $U_\tau$. {Its application to the n-th eigenstate of $H_0$ produces the final state $U_\tau \ket{\Omega_n(0)}$, which is an approximation of the actual eigenstate $\ket{\Omega_n (1)}$ of $H_1$, with a discrepancy quantified by the infidelity }
+In what follows we denote the time evolution operator associated with $H(s)$ in the time interval $[0,\tau]$ as $U_\tau$.
+Its application to the n-th eigenstate of $H_0$ produces the final state $U_\tau \ket{\Omega_n(0)}$, which is an approximation of the actual eigenstate $\ket{\Omega_n (1)}$ of $H_1$, with a discrepancy quantified by the \textit{infidelity} measure, defined as